wazo-platform/wazo-doc/source/contributors/cti_server/cti_protocol.rst

         "exten": "1202"
     }

-originate
+Originate
 ^^^^^^^^^

 Same message than the dial_ message with a source fied.
-The source field is ``user:xivo/<userid``, userid is replaced by a user identifer returned by the message getting users_ list
+The source field is ``user:xivo/<userid``, userid is replaced by a user identifer returned by the message getting `Users configuration`_ list

 Example: